Aamarethehomeimac/ubuntu-utm-virtual-machine/README.md

 - A Mac M1, M2, M3, M4 (PRO and ULTRA models are also supported).
 - UTM: Download it from https://mac.getutm.app/.
-- Ubuntu Server ARM: Download it from https://ubuntu.com/download/server/arm.
+- Ubuntu ARM: Download it from https://ubuntu.com/download.
 - Approximately 20GB of free space is recommended.

 **Note:** If you have a recovery macOS (TM) USB, you can use Ubuntu on bare metal.